Dawn-K-Vinod/30-Days-of-Python-Coding/Day-6/readme.md

 In this task, you will work with lists to perform operations such as appending, extending, and calculating properties of the list (sum, smallest, and largest values).

 ### Instructions:
 1. Create an empty list.
-Prompt the user to input 5 numbers one by one (using any loop) and store them in a list by using `.append()` method.
+Prompt the user to input 5 numbers one by one (using any loop) and store them in the empty list by using `.append()` method.
 2. Display the first list containing these 5 numbers.
 3. Assign a second list containing 4 or 5 numbers, into a variable. #(not by user input)
 4. Extend the first list by adding the second list to it using the `.extend()` method.